azalecki/azalecki.github.io/_pages/about.md

 Hello!
 Witam!

-I am the Assistant in Instruction for the Middlebury College Geography Department.
+I’m Ola and I am a recent graduate from Middlebury College with a degree in Geography and a minor in Spanish.
+I am beginning my career as the Assistant in Instruction with Middlebury’s Department of Geography.

-My upbringing on Chicago's northwest side have signficiantly shaped my interests within the field of Geography.
-I am passionate about public spaces, place-making, and promoting people oriented urban planning.
+My upbringing on Chicago’s Northwest side has definitely shaped my interests in my research.
+I am passionate about public spaces, promoting people oriented urban planning, and hot dog stands.
+Visualizing these themes in a way that is accessible, comprehendible and engaging is what I strive to do as a cartographer.
+I find a lot of joy in working with people and I naturally seek out hands-on projects where I am given the space to think creatively and critically.

+When I’m not hunched over my computer, you can probably find me reading near some kind of body of water.